btroncone/learn-rxjs/operators/conditional/every.md

 ###### TL;DR: Does every emitted value pass condition?

-The **every** operator takes a predicate function and test ever emission from the source against this function.
-This function will check if the value meet the condition you specified and return a boolean based on the result.
-If all pass the test, the operator will return true, if not, it will return false.
-Note that the **every** operator will only return a value when the source completes.
+The **every** operator accepts a predicate function, testing every emission from the source against this function.
+If the result of the predicate for each emission is truthy the operator will return true, if not, it will return false.
+Note that the **every** operator will only emit a value when the source completes.

 ### Examples